NanoClem/job-scraper/README.md

-# job-scraper
+# scrap-a-job
-A web-scraping project combined with data analysis and fullstack dev.
+Find a job or learn about the employement market with data scraping.